SCHEDULE A SQL QUERY IN 3 STEPS

-Step 1: Setup an ODBC connection
+Step 1: Setup a connection to your database

 2. Select the way you want to authorize on the SQL server.
 Either to integrated Windows, or a specific database user